 Researchers Find New And Faster Way Of Treating Depression

-Depression, also termed the silent killer, is one of the commonly known psychological disorders affecting most individuals at some point in their lives.
+Depression, also termed the silent killer, is one of the commonly known psychological disorders affecting most individuals.

-The disored affects more than 4 percent of the global population.
-However, the antidepressants used for alleviating its symptoms are slow to react, while others have some side effects.
+The disorder affects more than 4 percent of the global population, and the antidepressants used for alleviating its symptoms are slow to react — others have some side effects.
 Some have also reported that these drugs have not worked for them, even after years of use.

-In a bid to seek out more effective, as well as faster acting anti-depressants, a team of researchers at the University Of California San Diego School Of Medicine conducted an experiment.
+In a bid to seek out more effective and faster-acting antidepressants, a team of researchers at the University Of California San Diego School Of Medicine conducted an experiment.